Characterizing Phase Fragility via Algorithmically Prepared Ancillas in Repeated-Interaction Models: Algorithmic simulation

-This relation shows that the effective amplitude parameter $\Omega_0$ used in the device-level description is determined solely by the normalized pulse area $\alpha$ and the temporal width $\sigma_p$, independent of the dipole matrix element.
+This relation shows that the effective peak Rabi rate $\Omega_0$ used in the device level description is determined solely by the normalized pulse area $\alpha$ and the temporal width $\sigma_p$.
+We simulate a single transmon operated as an effective two–level system and driven along the $x$ axis by a Gaussian–enveloped pulse within the open–system model of Eq.~(\ref{Eq:Lindblad}).
+Throughout the numerics we set the qubit transition frequency to $\omega_0 = 2\pi\times 4.5~\mathrm{GHz}$, which lies well inside the typical $4$–$6~\mathrm{GHz}$ window for fixed–frequency devices.

-We simulate a single transmon operated as an effective two–level system (Figure~\ref{fig:Bloch}) and driven along the $x$ axis by a Gaussian–enveloped pulse within the open–system model of Eqs.~(\ref{Eq:Lindblad})–(\ref{Eq:Liouvillian}).
-Throughout the numerics we set the qubit transition to $\omega_0 = 2\pi\times 4.5~\mathrm{GHz}$, which lies well inside the typical $4$–$6~\mathrm{GHz}$ window for fixed–frequency devices.
-The control envelope uses a temporal width $\sigma_p = 22.4~\mathrm{ns}$ and a peak Rabi rate chosen via the pulse–area condition $\alpha=\pi/2$, so that the drive implements a quarter turn $R_x[\pi/2]$ as in the hardware decomposition of $H$.
-All trajectories are obtained directly in the laboratory frame, since no rotating–frame transformation is applied.
+The device-level simulations are performed by solving the Lindblad master equation with the \texttt{mesolve} routine of QuTiP.
+The evolution is carried out in the laboratory frame for the Hamiltonian in Eq.~(\ref{Eq:Lindblad}) and the Gaussian-modulated drive defined above.
+The collapse operators are chosen as